fastapi/fastapi/docs/advanced/extending-openapi.md

 ### Create a *path operation* to test it

-Now, to be able to test that everything works, create a path operation:
+Now, to be able to test that everything works, create a *path operation*:

 ```Python hl_lines="39 40 41"
 {!./src/extending_openapi/tutorial002.py!}